KasparEtter/ef1p/pages/email/email.md

 <div id="tool-encoding-extended-parameter"></div>

-Remarks on the above tool:
+Remarks on the above tool and the Extended-Parameter encoding:
 - **Invalid inputs**: In both directions, the tool doesn't complain about invalid inputs and simply encodes or decodes the input as good as it can.
   If your input is invalid, the output of the tool is likely also invalid.